 He has also released a series of Creative Commons live visuals that have been used by electronic acts such as Skrillex, Stooki Sound, Troyboi and many others.
-Since 2015 he started VJ-ing and added his recorded practices in VDMX to his "Everyday" projects, which eventually earned him a golden opportunity to perform his visuals live as a VJ for some musical acts at Moogfest 2016 earning his respect and place in the (Live-Visual Music Performance) scene, and also had the chance to perform with his creative colleague KAYTRANADA very recently.
-He also releases work through TIMEWHEEL's imprint.
+Since 2015 he started VJ-ing and added his recorded practices in VDMX to his "Everyday" projects, which eventually earned him a golden opportunity to perform his visuals live as a VJ for some musical acts at Moogfest 2016 earning his respect and place in the (Live-Visual Music Performance) scene, and also had the chance to perform with his creative colleague KAYTRANADA very recently and is the newest resident/VJ for his family: BEAT CINEMA.

 Feel free to contact him or say hi at: email@example.com